totiffany/totiffany.github.io/_posts/2018-06-20-Reuniting-Families-At-The-Border.md

 It's every parent's worst nightmare, and the news has caused outrage among Americans.
 Over the past week we demanded change.
 There must be a solution that allows for more compassion, we cried.
 Families must stay together.
 Children need their parents.

 Something I haven't seen covered in the news as much, but I'd like to quickly highlight, is that [BOTH parties of Congress presented bills to address the crisis, but both were shut down by the opposing party](http://thehill.com/homenews/senate/393069-schumer-rejects-gop-proposal-to-address-border-crisis).
+Democrats refused to support a bill presented by Republicans and vice versa.
 So instead of working to address this as a unified government, it became about politics and loyalty to party.

 With Congress at a standstill the president finally signed an executive order yesterday that specifies families can be held together in immigrant detention centers as their cases are being processed.
 It was a relief, and a step in the right direction, but there is still so much to be done.
 Thousands of children need to be reunited with their parents, yet [the government has no plan for reuniting them](https://www.vox.com/2018/6/20/17484300/read-trump-executive-order-family-separation-immigration-full-text).
 And everyone seeking asylum will still be prosecuted.

 So here's what you can do.
 First, read more about it.
-This situation is so horrifying it can be easy to be overwhelmed with despair and tune out entirely, but that doesn't help anyone.
-Educating ourselves is imperative.
-Here are a few resources I've found helpful.
+This situation is so horrifying it can be easy to get overwhelmed and tune out entirely, but that doesn't help anyone.
+We must educate ourselves.
+Here are a few resources I've found to be helpful.

 [This article from Vox](https://www.vox.com/2018/6/11/17443198/children-immigrant-families-separated-parents) that explains exactly what has been going on at the border.